adambergman123/1md031_18_students/README.md

 ## Checklist

 Before you submit your lab code, make sure you have solved all the mandatory tasks.
-[This checklist](checklist.md) helps you to keep track of the tasks.
+[This checklist](checklist.md) helps you to keep track of the tasks.# hamburgarsidan